 - Information Security Policy

 You can meet these objectives by setting up certain security, access, and monitoring processes.
 The following practices are required to meet the PCI DSS compliance control objectives:

 Install and maintain a firewall.
 Firewalls scan all network traffic and block unauthorized access to the system.
-The purpose of this firewall is to protect cardholder data, and as such it should be configured to be completely secure and private.
+The purpose of this firewall is to protect cardholder data, so it should be configured to be completely secure and private.

 Don’t use vendor-supplied passwords or security.
 Information supplied by the vendor is widely spread (because it comes with every piece of software) and can be easily discovered.
 Update your system passwords to a secure version only used in your company.

 Protect stored cardholder data.
-This applies only to companies storing customer data; those that don’t automatically store it are already addressing the issue.
+This applies only to companies storing customer data; if your company doesn’t automatically store it, you’re already addressing the issue.
 If you’re a PCI-compliant hosting provider, there should be multiple layers of defense for your stored cardholder data.
 This includes authorization and authentication methods, as well as restricted access to servers, storage, and networks.